RCN-ECS/rcn-ecs.github.io/trainees.md

     email: mailto:bajaj.ki@northeastern.edu
   - name: Lucia Barrera
     img: /img/people/lucia-barrera.png
     desc: Undergraduate at Northeastern University.
-Participated in Virtual Lab Training Program in 2021-2022 with Dr. Patricia Valdespino Castillo.
+Member of the RCN Diversity Committee and participated in Virtual Lab Training Program in 2021-2022 with Dr. Patricia Valdespino Castillo.
 Pursuing a B.S. in Economics and Ecology & Evolutionary Biology to work in conservation.
     website:
     url:
     github: https://github.com/luciabarrera